CraftAcademy/workshop/walkthroughs/step19.md

   I want to be able to access a web page showing me the certificate information by clicking the verification URL

-Feature: As a certificate reviewer,
-  In order to asses the authenticity of a certificate I want to be able to access a web page showing me the certificate information by clicking the verification URL

 Scenario: Verify certificate with a valid URL
   Given valid certificates exists
   And I visit the url for a certificate
   Then I should be on the valid certificate page
 ```

 Add the following step definitions to your `application_steps.rb`: